 Now, advanced users or developers can easily extract the ‘Payload.bin’ file that includes the individual partition images to flash on their specific devices whatsoever.

-Whereas using the Payload Dumper Tool will obviously help users to easily extract the Payload.bin file and its contents to get the specific stock boot image or boot partition files.
-This will help them to install Magisk and Root access on their devices or even flash the firmware file via the Fastboot Method quite easily.
+The Payload Dumper Tool will help users easily extract the Payload.bin file and its contents to get the specific stock boot image or boot partition files.
+This will help them install Magisk and Root access on their devices or even easily flash the firmware file via the Fastboot Method.

 Method 1: Download the Factory OTA (zip)

-- First of all, make sure to download the Factory OTA (zip) file for your specific device model and region from the respective website.
+- First, download the Factory OTA (zip) file for your specific device model and region from the respective website.